 - Management - refer:

-- These patients will need intensive topical antibiotic treatment (often after microbiology cultures) ± cycloplegics.
+- Patients will need intensive topical antibiotic treatment (often after microbiology cultures) ± cycloplegics.

 - Topical steroids may be added during the healing stage.
 A balance has to be struck between reducing corneal scarring through inflammatory suppression and the possible adverse effects (including prolonging the infection, raising the intraocular pressure and inhibiting collagen synthesis).
 For this reason, steroids should only be given under specialist supervision.

-- When explaining your plan to the patient, tell them to discontinue any contact lens wear and to bring all their contact lens equipment (lenses, storage box and cleaning solution) with them - these will be sent off to microbiology; they will be destroyed in the culturing process.
+- Patients should discontinue any contact lens wear and bring their contact lens equipment (lenses, storage box and cleaning solution) with them for microbiological assessment.

-- Nature - the most common culprits are the herpes simplex virus (HSV), causing herpes simplex eye infections, and the varicella zoster virus (VZV), causing herpes zoster ophthalmicus.
+The most common pathogens are the herpes simplex virus (HSV), causing herpes simplex eye infections, and the varicella-zoster virus (VZV), causing herpes zoster ophthalmicus.
 These can cause damage at all layers of the cornea and the surrounding structures, either through direct viral invasion or as a result of secondary inflammation.

-- HSV: primary infection is very mild and usually occurs in early childhood, characterised by a viral-type upper respiratory tract infection and slight rash.
+- HSV: primary infection is very mild and usually occurs in early childhood, usually characterised by an upper respiratory tract infection and slight rash.
 Secondary infection varies from superficial dendritic ulcers to deep stromal involvement.
-The patient presents with typical features of corneal problems (see 'Symptoms in corneal problems', above).
+Patients present with typical features of corneal problems (see above).
 There is often decreased corneal sensation.
 Triggers for viral reactivation include ultraviolet (UV) light, trauma, cold, menstruation and psychological stress.

-- VZV: years to decades after the primary varicella infection (chickenpox), there is the development of an influenza-type illness, neuralgia, and macular-papular rash over the distribution of the ophthalmic branch of the trigeminal nerve (occasionally crosses this barrier).
-Keratitis develops in about 65% of these patients (Hutchinson's sign: cutaneous involvement of the tip of the nose suggests an increased likelihood of ocular complications).
+- VZV: years to decades after the primary varicella infection there is an influenza-type illness, neuralgia, and macular-papular rash over the distribution of the ophthalmic branch of the trigeminal nerve.
+Keratitis develops in about 65% of these patients.
 Precipitating factors include physical trauma, surgery, immunosuppression and systemic illness.

-- Management - refer in both cases, as the degree of corneal involvement needs to be carefully assessed to determine the need for (usually) topical antivirals ± cycloplegia (HSV), systemic antivirals (VZV), topical steroids (in some cases of deep HSV) and to monitor for complications (such as necrosis, ulceration/perforation, scarring).
+- Management - referral in both cases, as the degree of corneal involvement needs to be assessed to determine the need for (usually) topical antivirals ± cycloplegia (HSV), systemic antivirals (VZV) and topical steroids, and to monitor for complications (such as necrosis, ulceration/perforation, scarring).
 Immunosuppressive drugs such as ciclosporin A are new alternatives to corticosteroid use in select HSV patients.
 Most patients also benefit from lubricants.
-Whilst it is best practice to refer the patient with suspected HSV, in the case of a well-established case of recurrent infections in an individual living in a rural area, treatment may exceptionally be started in the community, where there is an agreed written plan with the local specialist.
+Whilst it is best practice to refer the patient with suspected HSV, in a well-established case of recurrent infections, treatment may exceptionally be started in the community, where there is an agreed written plan with the local specialist.

 Fungal keratitis (keratomycosis)

-- Nature - a rare but potentially devastating infection most commonly caused by Aspergillus and Fusarium species and typically seen in agricultural settings or where an injury has occurred involving organic matter such as wood or plants.
-Candidal keratitis is seen in AIDS patients.
-Other susceptible patients are debilitated individuals and those with pre-existing corneal disease.
+A rare but potentially devastating infection most commonly caused by Aspergillus and Fusarium species and typically seen in agricultural settings or where an injury has occurred involving organic matter such as wood or plants.
+Candidal keratitis is sometimes seen in patients with AIDS.
+Immunosuppressed patients and those with pre-existing corneal disease are also at risk.

-- Presentation - similar symptoms to bacterial keratitis but onset is very gradual and less severe.
-It may be diagnosed following non-response to treatment of 'bacterial' keratitis.
+- Presentation - similar to bacterial keratitis but onset is gradual and less severe.
+It should be suspected following non-response to treatment of 'bacterial' keratitis.

 - Management - refer.
 The cornea is scraped and topical antimycotic therapy initiated (although doubt has been cast as to the effectiveness of current available therapies).
-The treatment may last many weeks and unresponsive cases may require systemic treatment or even a therapeutic penetrating keratoplasty (corneal transplant).
+Treatment may last many weeks: unresponsive cases may require systemic treatment or therapeutic penetrating keratoplasty (corneal transplant).

-- Nature - the most feared is the Acanthamoeba species - a ubiquitous free-living protozoan found in air, water (fresh, salty, tap, swimming pools and hot tubs) as well as dust, soil or sewage.
-It largely survives in freezing to boiling temperatures and the chlorination of swimming pools.
-Contact lens wearers are at risk (although anybody can be infected).
-It can cause a devastating, sight-threatening infection.
+Acanthamoeba species can cause a devastating, sight-threatening infection.
+It is a ubiquitous free-living protozoan found in air, water (fresh, salty and tap and in swimming pools and hot tubs) as well as dust, soil or sewage.
+It survives freezing to boiling temperatures and the chlorination of swimming pools.
+Contact lens wearers are at greater risk.

 - Management - refer.
-Topical amoebicides will be used in association with topical steroids.
+Topical amoebicides are used in association with topical steroids.
 In severe cases, a therapeutic penetrating keratoplasty may be needed to preserve the globe.

 Other infectious keratitis

-- Luetic interstitial keratitis - stromal inflammation associated with, amongst others, syphilis infection.
+- Luetic interstitial keratitis - stromal inflammation associated with syphilis infection.

 - Microsporidial keratitis - bilateral diffuse keratitis or unilateral deep keratitis seen in the immunocompromised.